Bad Credit Bridging Loan

 A bad credit bridging loan is a short-term loan, which is secured against a property.
 These loans are designed to bridge a gap between two events, such as the purchase of a new property and the sale of your current home.

-These loans are usually taken out for a maximum of 18 months.
-They are limited to 12 months for bridging loans secured against your own home as they become regulated by the FCA.
+When secured against your own home, the loans are regulated by the FCA.
 These loans are known as regulated bridging loans.

 In almost all cases, where a loan is repaid before the end of its term, you only pay interest for the period that the money is borrowed.